“Praise in public, criticize in private.”

 Is that what happens?

-A typical public praise announcement to the company:
+Here’s a typical public praise announcement to the company in a company-wide e-mail:

 We launched product X this week.
 This is an amazing achievement, and we’d like to thank Hank, Simone, Joe and Hannah for their hard work!